 Microsoft Leap Apprenticeship Program

-The Microsoft Leap Apprenticeship Program’s mission is to recruit, develop, and train unconventional talent for employability into the technology industry worldwide.
+The Microsoft Leap Apprenticeship Program’s mission is to recruit, develop, and upscale unconventional talent for employability into the technology industry worldwide.

 As the COVID-19 situation continues to evolve, the Microsoft Leap Apprenticeship Program is following Microsoft company guidance to make decisions about events and in-person learning.
 All cohorts in the United States will be virtual until further notice.
 Cohorts outside of the United States will be virtual or in-person based on local state and country guidance.
 Please note that people who have roles that are essential will be onsite.
 Please follow us on our Microsoft Leap Apprenticeship Program LinkedIn page for any upcoming cohort updates.

 Forging new paths to tech careers